Combine latin and greek words to make your own Special Species!

 There are three main ways:

-1. Download and print our special species card game here.
-We also have a guide to playing the game here.
+- Download and print our special species card game (see below).

 Pick 3, 4 or 5 of these words and put them together to create a whole new species!
 The best combinations are Species, Colour/Number and Body Part.